 Sunday 3 March, 12-5pm

-Nefeli Skarmea (born Athens, Greece) is based in Berlin and studies Cultures of the Curatorial at the Academy of Visual Arts in Leipzig.
+Nefeli Skarmea (b.
+Athens, Greece) is based in Berlin and studies Cultures of the Curatorial at the Academy of Visual Arts in Leipzig.
 A dancer with the companies Tanztheater Nuremberg, Stammer Productions/Colette Sadler and Alias/Guilherme Botelho, recent productions include Sideways Rain (2010-2013, touring).
-Upcoming projects include Martin Creed's Ballet Work No 1020.
+Upcoming projects include Martin Creed’s Ballet Work No 1020.
 In 2010, Nefeli began to collaborate with choreographer Sergiu Matis and visual artist Ladislav Zajac on the production of Doom Room, a movement research project which brought her to residencies in LaborGras, Berlin and Kinitras Studio, Athens.
 In her curatorial research, Nefeli is interested in the relationships between movement, dance and the gallery space.